karolkuzniak/SOC-Lab-Project/README.md

-## SOC Lab Project
+🌐 SOC Lab Project: Virtualized Security Operations Environment 🔍 Overview

-In today's cybersecurity landscape, understanding and implementing Security Operations Center (SOC) principles is crucial for both professionals and enthusiasts.
-This project aims to demonstrate how to build a functional SOC lab at home using accessible tools and technologies.
-By setting up this lab, you can simulate real-world scenarios, analyze potential threats, and enhance your cybersecurity skills in a controlled environment.
+In the ever-evolving field of cybersecurity, mastering the principles of a Security Operations Center (SOC) is crucial for both professionals and enthusiasts.
+This project demonstrates how to build a fully functional SOC Lab using virtualized systems and open-source tools.
+The lab is designed to simulate real-world scenarios, enabling users to analyze threats, refine their skills, and experiment with modern cybersecurity tools in a controlled, risk-free environment.

+🎯 Objectives
+The SOC Lab focuses on achieving the following:

+🔐 Secure Network Architecture: Setting up network segmentation, firewalls, and secure communication channels.
+🖥️ Enterprise-Like Simulations: Utilizing tools like Active Directory and Windows Workstations to mimic corporate environments.
+🔍 Monitoring and Detection: Integrating logging and threat detection tools like Sysmon and CrowdSec.
+🧪 Hands-On Learning: Offering a practical platform to test tools, investigate incidents, and develop SOC skills.
+🛠️ Key Components
-## The lab is structured into several key components, each designed to replicate an essential aspect of a SOC:
+The lab integrates several critical tools, each replicating an essential aspect of a real-world SOC:

-- pfSense: A robust open-source firewall for securing network traffic and managing access control.
+pfSense 🌐: A powerful open-source firewall for network segmentation and secure traffic control.

-- Active Directory: A central identity and access management system for user authentication and authorization.
+Active Directory 👥: A centralized directory for managing users, devices, and access permissions.

-- Windows Workstation: A simulated endpoint to represent user devices in a corporate network.
+Windows Workstation 💻: Simulated endpoints to mimic user devices within a corporate network.

-- Sysmon: A powerful system monitoring tool to collect detailed logs for forensic and threat analysis.
+Sysmon 🔍: A detailed system monitoring tool for logging events critical to forensic and threat analysis.

-- CrowdSec: A collaborative and open-source cybersecurity tool for proactive threat detection and prevention.
+CrowdSec 🛡️: A collaborative, open-source intrusion prevention system for proactive threat detection and response.

-By integrating these components, this project provides a comprehensive guide to setting up a SOC lab, empowering users to monitor, analyze, and secure their home network effectively.
-Whether you are a student, a professional, or simply curious about cybersecurity, this guide will help you take the first steps toward mastering SOC operations.
+🏗️ Infrastructure
+The SOC Lab is fully virtualized for portability and ease of use.
+Using VirtualBox, VMware, or similar hypervisors, the lab simulates a multi-layered security environment.
+Key components include:

+🌐 Firewall System: Configured with pfSense to enforce traffic rules and segmentation.
+🗄️ Domain Controller: Built using Active Directory to centralize user and resource management.
+💻 Workstations: Windows endpoints for testing security policies, logging, and incident response.
+🔍 Monitoring Tools: Integrated solutions for logging, event tracking, and anomaly detection.
+🚀 Why Build This Lab?
+Whether you're a cybersecurity student, a seasoned professional, or just curious about the field, this SOC Lab provides:

+A safe and isolated space to practice incident response, threat detection, and tool deployment.
+A cost-effective solution for testing enterprise-grade security systems without large investments.
+Opportunities to simulate real-world attacks and improve your ability to defend against them.
+💡 Summary:
+This project serves as a practical and engaging platform for learning the essentials of SOC operations.
+With the integration of industry-standard tools and a realistic virtual environment, you'll gain hands-on experience in monitoring, analyzing, and securing network infrastructures.